We are committed to ensuring that our website is digitally accessibility to everyone, especially people with disabilities.

 - the web address (URL) of the content

-We welcome your feedback on the accessibility of this website.
-Please let us know if you encounter accessibility barriers on dentalhearings.org.
+We also welcome your feedback on the accessibility of this website.
+Please let us know if you encounter accessibility barriers accessing any part of dentalhearings.org, by emailing us at email@example.com or calling us on 0207 167 6080.

 Technical information about this website’s accessibility